avinashbabudonthu/java/java-v2/docker/files/commands.md

 ```
 docker-machine ip
 ```
-* get information above the container like ip address etc
+* get information about the container like ip address etc
 ```
 docker inspect containerId
 ```